alan-turing-institute/ReproducibleResearchResources/comms/call-for-champions.md

 ## How do I apply?

-Applications should be submitted via the short [online application form](https://goo.gl/forms/9znG3PFyBjuNNhM22) by **Friday 23rd February**.
+Applications should be submitted via the short [online application form](https://goo.gl/forms/n8ngxsawxQotq6nA2) by **Sunday 25th February 2018**.
 The form should take less than 30 minutes to complete.

 It asks for a few sentences (around 200 words) about why you want to be a Reproducible Research Champion and for you to upload or link to your paper plus the supporting data and code.